Is Rice Cereal for Babies Safe?

 While Consumer Reports found that Gerber and Earth’s Best have lower arsenic levels than other brands, the arsenic levels are still concerning.

-Providing a variety of cereal grains to your infant can help lower arsenic levels in your child’s diet.
+Providing a variety of iron-fortified cereal grains to your infant can help lower arsenic levels in your child’s diet.
 Here are some grains that are good alternatives to baby rice cereal.

 • Baby oatmeal (whole grain and single grain)